UPOD-datascience/cookiecutter-data-science/README.md

 1. DONE!

 #### Bonus!
-To easily link all your Python scripts in `./src/` with your notebooks (i.e., make them findable), open a command prompt *in your project's root* and type
+To easily link all your Python scripts in `./src/` with your notebooks (i.e., make them findable and [editable](https://stackoverflow.com/questions/35064426/when-would-the-e-editable-option-be-useful-with-pip-install)), open a command prompt *in your project's root* and type

 ``` bash
 pip3 install --editable .
 ```
-This way, all your scripts in the `./src` folder will be easily importable as `from src.funct import function`.
+This way, all your scripts in the `./src` folder will be easily importable as (for example) `import src.features.build_features as build_features`.

 ## Documentation
 `TODO`